tychon/mascado/docs/source/scripts.rst

    x_\text{ref} / \text{scale} - \text{shift}` by a shift and a scale
    into the domain :math:`[-1, 1]\times[-1, 1]`.
 This normalization
    is transparent in the script (you don't have to care about it) but an important thing to remember when reusing the code.
-The magnitude of the distortions is not scaled.
+The offset of the normalization is not restored, such that the resulting field is always centered on :math:`(0, 0)`.
+The magnitude of the distortions is not scaled during calculations.
 #.
 Fit a polynomial vector field :math:`P(x_\text{norm}) \approx d`.

 The lower two panels are scatter plots showing properties of the